danirus/buildbot-sample-conf/README.md

  6. Project's repository is private and hosted in an in-house server.
  7. App's repository is public and hosted in GitHub.
  8. App and project have to be build under supported versions of Python/Django.
- 9. Buildbot has to show a public web with app's builds results.
+ 9. Buildbot has to produce green or red images to highlight build results.
- 10. Buildbot has to show a private web with both app's and project's builds results.
+10. Buildbot has to show a web with build results.

 ## 2. Solution